 1. Send of letter/memo to Mayor's Office asking for a focus on services in housing for older adults be amplified in Mayor's 10-Point plan.
 (Will attempt to get wait-list info on SASH in Burlington SASH housing properties to show un-met need for housing embedded services).

 2. Inventory Residential Care, Assisted Living and Nursing Home availability in Burlington to get a grasp on the supply and demand of long-term care in Burlington.
-(Utilize MPA students to complete this task?)
+(Utilize MPA students to complete this tk?)

 3. Maintenance/home modification programs in the home to help older adults with basic issues (cleaning large appliances, changing lightbulbs, grab bars, etc. Need for trusted resources.
 Streamline and grow the current process/program.